Jean-Claude Grégoire shows how to improve a dark photo and remove the noise revealed by image correction.

 So I'll have to proceed by successive steps.

-and then a pencil tool for finishing the selection.
+and then a Color Pencil for finishing the selection.

-Don't forget to invert the selection and to save this last one under an evocative name, e.g. "sky".
+Choose Add Alpha Channel to Selection from the shortcut menu.
+Don't forget to invert the selection on Selections tab and to save this last one under an evocative name, e.g. "sky".

-At this stage, I could have flattened the image, but you can't be too careful and I prefer adding an empty layer, and typing Alt+Ctrl+Shift+E, what creates a flattened image on a "Layer 2", which I could recall "1st result".
+At this stage, I could have flattened the image typing Ctrl+A, Ctrl+Shift+C, Ctrl+V, what creates a flattened image on a new layer, which I could recall "1st result".

 I save the selection under an evocative name ("sky 2").
 I type Ctrl+J and I call the AKVIS Noise Buster plug-in again.